 With a population of over 2 million, the state of New Mexico has an astonishing amount of ghost towns.

-New Mexico is estimated to have 578 ghost towns.
+There are an estimated 578 ghost towns in New Mexico.
 Of those 578 or more ghost towns, only a select few can be recognized and explored.
 The majority of New Mexico’s ghost towns are barren and lost to the land.

 Knowing most of New Mexico’s ghost towns are just a piece of history that developed the state, some ghost towns seem to have been frozen in time.